Complacency Can Mean Disaster

 Doing the same thing day in and day out it is easy for anyone to get complacent, letting our guard down.
-The truth is that the environment of a auto body shop can be quite volatile because all the chemicals and vapors within the shop.
+The truth is that the environment of an auto body shop can be quite volatile because of all the chemicals and vapors within the shop.
 As you will read below it isn’t the new guy on the block it most often is a seasoned person that has been doing this for a while and begin to get slack in regards to EPA and OSHA regulations.
 Those regulations are in place to keep everyone safe and in business.

-Without proper management of the mix room, Properly ,marked collection containers, recycling waste onsite to limit quantities, and keeping the floor and work areas free of dust and debris can save a shop, save a life, and save money.
+Without proper management of the mix room, properly marked collection containers, recycling waste onsite to limit quantities, and keeping the floor and work areas free of dust and debris can save a shop, save a life, and save money.

-Crews from Jackson County Fire District 5, Ashland Fire & Rescue and Medford Fire-Rescue knocked down a blaze that started in the paint bay of the body shop, located in the 1300 block of Highway 99, some four yards outside Ashland city limits, according to Ashland division chief Chris Chambers.
+Crews from Jackson County Fire District 5, Ashland Fire & Rescue, and Medford Fire-Rescue knocked down a blaze that started in the paint bay of the body shop, located in the 1300 block of Highway 99, some four yards outside Ashland city limits, according to Ashland division chief Chris Chambers.
 Fire District 5 chief Charles Hanley said estimated damage to the shop’s structure and contents will total $100,000.

-Three agencies arrived with one water tender, one heavy rescue vehicle and four chief officers and an ambulance.
+Three agencies arrived with one water tender, one heavy rescue vehicle and four chief officers, and an ambulance.
 Ashland police directed traffic along Highway 99.
 The fire reduced traffic to one lane between about 1:30 and 2:30 p.m.

-When the first crew arrived on scene at 1:29 p.m., flames escaping from an exhaust vent through the roof nearly spread to overgrown brush on a neighbor’s property.
+When the first crew arrived on the scene at 1:29 p.m., flames escaping from an exhaust vent through the roof nearly spread to an overgrown brush on a neighbor’s property.
 Despite the flames and large plumes of smoke seen from the roof, the fire never spread to the roof or attic.

 A technician was about to respray a Toyota Prius in the shop when a rag caught fire, according to Anderson employee Brian LeBlanc, who works as an estimator and marketing manager.
 An employee thought the fire was out, but staff quickly evacuated after flames spread and smoke filled the building.
 No injuries were reported.